|

 cocoa mass, sugar, cocoa butter, flavourings and powdered or condensed

-milk for milk chocolate are blended in mixers to a paste with the consistency
+milk for milk chocolate are blended in mixers to a paste with the

 of dough for refining.
 Chocolate refiners, a set of rollers, crush the